JoseFredes/compilance-agent/README.md

-# Compliance Q&A Agent - Skyward Interview Challenge
+# Compliance Q&A Agent

-An AI agent that answers questions about regulatory compliance in Chile, analyzing laws related to personal data protection and other relevant legal aspects.
+An AI agent that answers questions about regulatory compliance in Chile, analyzing real law texts to extract obligations related to personal data protection, AML, consumer protection, and corporate criminal liability.

 ## Table of Contents